X-ray absorption near edge structure: History

+The interpretation of the near-edge structures in terms of multiple-scattering theory dates back to the early seventies.
 The acronym XANES was first used in 1980 during interpretation of multiple scattering resonances spectra measured at the Stanford Synchrotron Radiation Laboratory (SSRL) by A. Bianconi.
 In 1982 the first paper on the application of XANES for determination of local structural geometrical distortions using multiple scattering theory was published by A. Bianconi, P. J. Durham and J. B. Pendry.
 In 1983 the first NEXAFS paper examining molecules adsorbed on surfaces appeared.
 The first XAFS paper, describing the intermediate region between EXAFS and XANES, appeared in 1987.